ajoalenjeen/FEDERAL-SPENDING-ANALYSIS/README.md

 * Grants (HHI = 0.01613) are even more concentrated in this dataset.
 A relatively small number of large state governments, universities, and tribal authorities receive a disproportionate share of total grant dollars.

-Conclusion:

-Even though grants represent far more total dollars, both contracts and grants show measurable concentration — but grants are more concentrated than contracts in this dataset.
-This suggests much of federal grant money flows to a smaller number of very large public-sector and nonprofit institutions.

 ## Which agencies show the highest spending growth or budget risk?